-MHGS complies with the Family Education Rights and Privacy Act (FERPA) of 1974 concerning privacy and disclosure of a student's permanent educational record.
+The Seattle School complies with the Family Education Rights and Privacy Act (FERPA) of 1974 concerning privacy and disclosure of a student's permanent educational record.
 Under FERPA, students are protected against improper disclosure of their records.
 This federal law affords students certain rights with respect to their educational records as follows:

 - To inspect and review the student's educational records within 45 days of the day the graduate school receives a request for access. - To request the amendment of a student's educational records that the student believes are inaccurate or misleading. - The right to a hearing if the request to correct an alleged inaccuracy is denied. - The right to consent to certain disclosures of information.
-MHGS policy is to confirm only dates of enrollment, areas of study, and degrees/certificates earned unless the student signs a release form authorizing disclosure of additional information. - To file a complaint with the U.S. Department of Education concerning alleged failures by MHGS to comply with the requirements of FERPA.
+The Seattle School policy is to confirm only dates of attendance, areas of study, and degrees/certificates earned unless the student signs a release form authorizing disclosure of additional information. - To file a complaint with the U.S. Department of Education concerning alleged failures by The Seattle School to comply with the requirements of FERPA. - FERPA applies to students upon matriculation at The Seattle School; matriculation occurs on the first day of the first term that a student is enrolled for graduate credit classes. - Students may request a hard-copy version of the FERPA statement from the Academics Office.

-MHGS designates the following items as Directory Information: student name, spouse name, address(es), telephone number(s), email address, photograph, enrollment status, date of birth, graduate degree study (degree/certificate program), participation in officially recognized activities, dates of attendance, degrees and awards received, most recent and previous educational institution attended by the student.
+The Seattle School designates the following items as Directory Information: student name, spouse name, address(es), telephone number(s), email address, photograph, enrollment status, date of birth, graduate degree study (degree/certificate program), participation in officially recognized activities, dates of attendance, degrees and awards received, most recent and previous educational institution attended by the student.
 It is institutional practice to use only the following information for the Student Directory: student name, address, telephone, email address and picture.